 Underwriters Number of shares

-UBS Warburg LLC 3,403,400

-CIBC World Markets Corp

-Tucker Anthony Incorporated 928,200

-Jolson Merchant Partners, Inc
+UBS Warburg LLC CIBC World Markets Corp.
+Tucker Anthony Incorporated Jolson Merchant Partners, Inc.

-Flagstone Securities, LLC 125,000

-Ladenburg Thalmann & Co.
-Inc 125,000

-Legg Mason Wood Walker, Incorporated

-Raymond James & Associates, Inc 125,000

-Total 6,400,000
+Total 6,000,000

-=======

-If the underwriters sell more shares of common stock than the total number set forth in the table above, the underwriters have a 30-day option to buy up to an additional 960,000 shares of common stock from us, at the public offering price less the underwriting discounts and commissions, to cover these sales.
+If the underwriters sell more shares of common stock than the total number set forth in the table above, the underwriters have a 30-day option to buy up to an additional 900,000 shares of common stock from us, at the public offering price less the underwriting discounts and commissions, to cover these sales.
 If any shares of common stock are purchased under this option, the underwriters will severally purchase shares of common stock in approximately the same proportion as set forth in the table above.

-The following table provides information regarding the amount of the discount to be paid to the underwriters by us and the selling stockholder:
+The following table provides information regarding the amount of the discount to be paid to the underwriters by us and the selling stockholder.

 Paid by us

-No exercise of Full exercise of over-allotment option option
+exercise of over- of over- allotment option

-Per share Total
+Per share Total \$ \$ \$ \$

 Paid by selling stockholder

-No exercise of Full exercise or over-allotment over-allotment option - F -

-Per share Total
+(exercise of over- of over- allotment